readium/webpub-manifest/contexts/default/README.md

 Subjects can also be expressed using an object with the following elements: `name`, `sortAs`, `code` and `scheme`.

-`name` is meant to provide a human readable string for the subject, while `sort_as` is meant to provide a string that a machine can sort:
+`name` is meant to provide a human readable string for the subject, while `sortAs` is meant to provide a string that a machine can sort:

 ```json
 "subject": {